 Regular Vet Checkups

 You should take your dog to a vet at least once a year.
 Your vet has the training and expertise to identify potential health concerns in your dog that you may miss.
-Not to mention the access your vet has to equipment to test for health problems.
+Not to mention the access your vet has to vet equipment to test for health problems.

-Having your dog checked by a vet regularly reduces the risk of disease going undiagnosed.
+Having your dog checked by a vet regularly reduces the risk of the disease going undiagnosed.
 Gut diseases tend to get worse without treatment because the digestive system works multiple times each and every single day.

 If your dog is in good health, having your vet see them once a year should be enough.
 You could also ask your vet when they would recommend you bring your dog back for a general checkup.